-- CLO 01: helps in correlating between pharmacology of a disease and its mitigation or cure. - CLO 02: understand the drug metabolic pathways, adverse effect and therapeutic value of drugs - CLO 03: know the structural activity relationship of different class of drugs. - CLO 04: understand synthesis of some important class of drugs. - CLO 05: gain knowledge and skill about the mechanism pathways of different class of medicinal compounds. - CLO 06: understand the chemistry of drugs with respect to their pharmacological activity.
+CLO 01: helps in correlating between physicochemical properties and biological action

+CLO 02: understand the biosynthesis, chemistry, structure activity relationship and therapeutic value of drugs acting on adrenergic system

+CLO 03: understand the biosynthesis, chemistry, structure activity relationship and therapeutic value of drugs acting on Parasympathetic system

+CLO 04: understand chemistry, SAR, and synthesis of drugs acting as sedativehypnotics and antipsychotics

+CLO 05: gain knowledge and skill about the mechanism pathways of anticonvulsants.

+CLO 06: understand the chemistry of drugs with respect to their pharmacological action on central nervous system.